dkdeptrai/hotel_filter/README.md

 - ruby 3.3.4

 ## Description
-This application fetch and merge data from 3 sources then allow filtering on `hotel_ids` and `destination_ids`:
+This application fetches and merges data from 3 sources then allow filtering on `hotel_ids` and `destination_ids`:
 <br>
 https://5f2be0b4ffc88500167b85a0.mockapi.io/suppliers/acme
 https://5f2be0b4ffc88500167b85a0.mockapi.io/suppliers/patagonia